-To support the health and well-being of our stockholders, employees and directors in light of the recent COVID-19 pandemic, our Annual Meeting will be a virtual meeting of stockholders where stockholders will participate by accessing a website using the Internet.
+The Annual Meeting will be a virtual meeting of stockholders where stockholders will participate by accessing a website using the Internet.
 There will not be a physical meeting location.
-In light of the public health and safety concerns related to COVID-19, we believe that hosting a virtual meeting will facilitate stockholder attendance and participation at our Annual Meeting by enabling stockholders to safely participate from any location around the world.
+We believe that hosting a virtual meeting will facilitate stockholder attendance and participation at our Annual Meeting by enabling stockholders to safely participate from any location around the world.
 Our virtual meeting will be governed by our Rules of Conduct and Procedures which will be posted at www.proxydocs.com/FULC in advance of the meeting.
-We have designed the virtual annual meeting to provide the same rights and opportunities to participate as stockholders would have at an in person meeting, including the right to vote and ask questions through the virtual meeting platform.
-We intend to hold an in-person annual meeting in 2021.
+We have designed the virtual annual meeting to provide our stockholders with the same rights and opportunities to participate as stockholders would have at an in person meeting, including the right to vote and ask questions during and shortly before the meeting through the virtual meeting platform.